 Now, switching diets can often be problematic, as animals can become addicted to a certain diet.
 They might not appreciate overnight change, which could also cause some digestive upset.
 This situation is particularly true with young and old dogs, and those that tend to vomit or have diarrhea.
 Go slow when you replace the old with the new.
 Make your switch gradually over a week to 10 days.
 Some veterinarians suggest adding 10 percent of the new food initially for a couple of days.
 Then increase gradually to 25, 50, 75, 90, and finally 100 percent.

 Add quality human food: vegetables and meat

 The next option – sharing wholesome table scraps, and adding meat and vegetables – is a powerful upgrade without a big sacrifice of time and money.
 The approach is simple: use the best-quality kibble you can buy as the base, then add broth, meat, fresh vegetables, and fruit, oatmeal, ground chicken, and egg yolks.
 See what your dog likes.
 Canines often go for broccoli, grated carrots, and string beans.
-Meat can be either raw or cooked.
+Though some people feed their dogs raw meat, I’m of the school that it should be cooked (too much risk of bacterial illness).
 Variety provides more nutritional intake.

 Prepare homemade meals for your dog

 If you do have time to prepare meals for your pet, the best way to go, consult with a nutritionally-oriented veterinarian to make sure that you cover the nutritional bases and get the biggest bang for your loving investment of time and money.
 For further details on making a homemade diet, you may like to read this article written by veterinary nutrition expert Jean Hofve, D.V.M.

 - American Holistic Veterinary Medical Association

 - Hofve J. Homemade Diets for Cats and Dogs.
 Little Big Cat.
 Nov 18, 2010.